top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 The following assumptions are made:

 * The Controllers: one to four Duckiebots are at the intersection with a certain position and orientation with respect to the stop line.
-Responsible for this assumption are The Controllers, which should guide the Duckiebot towards the intersection based on the following measures, based on the projection of the Duckiebot on the 2D lane of the road.
-The Duckiebot should be
+Responsible for this assumption are The Controllers, which should guide the Duckiebot at intersection and make it stops with following pose:
     - Min.
 0 cm behind the stop red line;
     - Max.
 6 cm behind the stop red line;
     - Max. +/- (left/right deviations) 2 cm from the center of the line;
     +/- 10° of rotation with respect to the perpendicular line of the red line.
-* Navigators: Intersection navigation is taken care by them and it is assumed that navigation is done safely.
+* Navigators: as soon as coordination is decided, Duckiebots have to navigate through the intersection.
+This task is accomplished by The Navigators.
 * Implicit coordination: it is assumed that explicit and implicit coordination are never running at the same time.